Mermaid cakes are still going strong as a popular choice for birthday parties, and somehow we've never done a mermaid tail cake!

-I'm going to show you how to create a lovely (and simple) mermaid tail from gum paste.
-Although you can make mermaid tails with a silicone mold, I like the size of this one, and the movement that you can create by rolling the fins nice and thin.
+I'm going to show you how to create a fabulous mermaid tail from gum paste.
+Although you can make mermaid tails with a silicone mold (amazon has lots!), I like the option of making it however large I like, with a bit of movement too.

-In addition to making a beautiful mermaid tail, I loved creating the beach scene around the sides!
-We used crushed vanilla wafers for sand, and shades of blue buttercream can be swirled around the sides to create simple ocean waves.
+In addition to making a mermaid tail, I loved creating the sand and water cake design around the sides!
+We used crushed vanilla wafers for sand, and shades of blue buttercream for the waves.
 I love the look!

 Buttercream- I used our Fluffy Vanilla Buttercream recipe, but our Classic Vanilla Buttercream (or any recipe you like) is fine!

-Vanilla Wafers- 1 box- (we didn't use the entire box)
+Vanilla Wafers for sand- 1 box- (we didn't use the entire box)

 Coloring Gels: I used Americolor Sky Blue (for creating dark and light blue), Deep Pink, various shades for our shells at the bottom (orange, warm brown, white)